waniji/Time-Piece-Iterator/README.md

         print $date->ymd, "\n";
     }

-Returns a [Time::Piece](https://metacpan.org/pod/Time::Piece) object with the next date.
+Returns a [Time::Piece](https://metacpan.org/pod/Time::Piece) object with the next datetime.
 If iteration process is finished, it returns `undef`.

 ## reset

     $iterator->reset;

-Resets the iterator so that the next call to `next()` returns the first date.
+Resets the iterator so that the next call to `next()` returns the first datetime.

 # LICENSE